DaveParr/awesome-climate-data/CONTRIBUTING.md

 Some things will snowball very fast, and so are likely to not be included.
 These are things like:

-### twitter statuses
+### Twitter statuses

 They are probably very insightful, and written by intelligent people, however they can't be realistically relied upon to stay _current_, contain _easily accessible data_, or _contain useful software_.
-If the tweet is talking about any of those things, submit that instead <3
+If the tweet is links to any of those things, submit that instead <3

-### searches in large document data bases for key words
+### Searches in large document data bases for key words

 Many governments have large databases of white papers as pdfs, and data sets as csv.
 However, _searching_ these for terms like `climate change`, `flooding` or `carbon emissions` creates problems for this project.
 Firstly, where do we draw the line on search terms.
 Is "global warming" acceptable but "natural hazard" not?
 Secondly, a list of search terms in a markdown file doesn't help people discover _good_ information, and simultaneously dilutes the other items in the document.
 If the data base is _reasonably focused_ on the topic of this project, then submit the data base.
 If the data base contains some useful items, submit the items.